Andy-Dickinson/Pytorch_notes/pytorch_notes.md

 * Initialise layers in `__init__`.
 * Operations on input data are done in the `forward` method (same for all `nn.module` subclasses). **Do NOT** directly call `model.forward()`, it is automatically called (via `nn.Module`) when we pass the model input data.
 * Move instance of NeuralNetwork to available device ([see above](#get-device-for-training)).
-* Non-linear activations (e.g. ReLU) are what create the complex mappings between the model’s inputs and outputs.
+* [Non-linear activations](https://pytorch.org/docs/stable/nn.html#non-linear-activations-weighted-sum-nonlinearity) (e.g. ReLU) are what create the complex mappings between the model’s inputs and outputs.
 They are applied after linear transformations to introduce nonlinearity, helping neural networks learn a wide variety of phenomena.
+* See [`torch.nn` Module](#torchnn-module) below for information on neural network **layers** and **activation functions**.
 ```py
 class NeuralNetwork(nn.Module):
         def __init__(self):